teamradish/TRTwitchPlaysBot/Wiki/Building.md

 Afterwards, simply run TRBot to apply the new migrations and update the database.

 ## Running Tests
 All unit tests are in the **TRBot.Tests** project.
+Some of these tests include parser tests for correctness.

 Simply run `dotnet test` inside this directory to run the tests.
-Please add new tests for code when possible.
+Please add new tests for code when feasible.

 # Contributing
 If you find any problems with TRBot, please file an [issue](https://github.com/teamradish/TRTwitchPlaysBot/issues).
 [Pull requests](https://github.com/teamradish/TRTwitchPlaysBot/pulls) are encouraged if you'd like to make contributions.